LondheShubham153/90DaysOfDevOps/2023/day06/tasks.md

-# Day 6 Task: File Permissions and Access Control Lists
+# Day 6 Task: File Permissions and Access Control Lists Solution by PrithishGc

 ### Today is more on Reading, Learning and Implementing File permissions